Get our weekly newsletter for the latest in money news, credit card offers + more ways to save

 How to prepare before traveling to Brazil

-Using your credit card in Brazil is generally safe.
+Credit cards are widely accepted in Brazil, especially Mastercard and Visa.
 To avoid fees, consider getting a travel card without foreign transaction fees and, if possible, get a backup card.
 If you need a cab, take an Uber instead of a regular taxi so that you can pay with your card through the app.
 And above all, always keep an eye on your credit card.